-- a) Select the five-minute intervals that comprise the ECBL Weekend Window for the Target Interval. - b) Select the metered load value for each interval in the ECBL Weekend Window where the DER Aggregation was not dispatched for Energy and/or Regulation Service.

-- c) For each five-minute interval of the ECBL Weekend Window where (i) the DER Aggregation was dispatched for Energy and/or Regulation Service, and (ii) the LBMP for the five-minute interval was greater than or equal to the Monthly Net Benefits Threshold, select the Proxy Load Value for that hour and day in place of the actual metered load for the interval. - d) Calculate the average of the metered load and ECBL Proxy Load values.
+- a) Select the five-minute intervals that comprise the ECBL Weekend Window for the Target Interval. - b) Select the metered load value for each interval in the ECBL Weekend Window where the DER Aggregation was not dispatched for Energy and/or Regulation Service. - c) For each five-minute interval of the ECBL Weekend Window where the DER Aggregation was dispatched for Energy and/or Regulation Service, select the Proxy Load Value for that hour and day in place of the actual metered load for the interval. - d) Calculate the average of the metered load and ECBL Proxy Load values.
 The value so calculated is the ECBL for the Target Interval. - Apply the ECBL In-Day Adjustment Factor to the ECBL to calculate the Adjusted Weekend ECBL for the Target Interval.